floarc/HtmlKickstartBundle/README.md

 Then in the console go to the root of your symfony2 preject diretory

-and lauch the usual command:
+and launch the command:

+    ./bin/vendors install --reinstall

+IMPORTANT NOTE:
-    ./bin/vendors install
+Launching the usual command ./bin/vendors install is not enough.
+You MUST add the argument  --reinstall

 Then edit your app/AppKernel.php file in the function registerBundles in the array $bundles add the folowing line :